Leeds United, 2018–

-Argentina’s Bielsa, also known as "El Loco”, led his country at the 2002 World Cup, and Chile at the same competition in 2010.
-He continues to be admired as a tactical innovator, to the extent that Pep Guardiola, Mauricio Pochettino and Diego Simeone all credit him with having a significant influence on their careers.
-He had previously managed clubs in Spain, France and Italy, won Olympic gold with Argentina in 2004 and inspired a fine Athletic Bilbao team to the Europa League final in 2013.
+It was the iconic Marcelo Bielsa, when Leeds were pursuing a successor to Paul Heckingbottom and the latest manager tasked with ending what was then their 14-year absence from the Premier League, the club turned to when appointing their 11th manager in six years in June 2018.
+The Argentinian, also known as "El Loco", had led his country at the 2002 World Cup, and Chile at the same competition in 2010.
+He also continues to be admired as a tactical innovator, to the extent that Pep Guardiola, Mauricio Pochettino and Diego Simeone all credit him with having a significant influence on their careers, having previously managed clubs in Spain, France and Italy, won Olympic gold with Argentina in 2004, and inspired Athletic Bilbao to the Europa League final in 2013.

 “My admiration for Marcelo Bielsa is huge,” said Guardiola, who observed his methods in 2006, before becoming Barcelona’s manager.
 “He makes the players much, much better and he helped me a lot with his advice.”

 Rotations from a midfield three – when attacking from a high-tempo, 4-3-3 formation (below) – are a regular feature of Bielsa’s teams.
 Many opponents attempt to defend conservatively against them, and then to retreat into a mid-or-lower block; in a similar way to the team he oversaw at Bilbao, the rehearsed movements Bielsa encourages create passing lanes with depth, in an attempt to draw opponents towards them.